fkennedy/cs118-project1/readme.txt

 -------------------------------------
 TODO

-Part A - Impementation
-1. Create a while loop to keep server running

 Part B - Specs
 1. Add a function to the web server
 	- that parses HTTP requests from the browser